 The collected data is then securely stored in the system, and you can easily access and retrieve it when needed.
 Not to mention, you don’t have to worry about manually deleting it anymore.
 Penneo will automatically schedule the data to be deleted after five years from the end of a business relationship or occasional transaction.

 So what are you waiting for?
-Get a free trial of Penneo KYC today and say goodbye to time-consuming KYC processes!
+Book a demo of Penneo KYC and say goodbye to time-consuming KYC processes!